Bloggin' along with 'MUSCLES'

 tures below).
 A TMJoint is the ball in the skull-socket, separated & cushioned by a

 cartilage-disk.
-A TMJoint is stabilized by muscles--is one of the most complex
+A TMJoint is stabilized by muscles--it is one of the most complex

-joints in the body--and is the most constantly used joint in the body.
+joints in the body--and it is the most constantly used joint in the body.
 This joint

 works by hinging & gliding forward to open the lower-jaw.